-Professionally Evil Blog
+Professionally Evil Insights

 Privilege Escalation via File Descriptors in Privileged Binaries

 Today I wanted to cover an application security topic that applies to SetUID binaries.
 As we all know, making a mistake in a SetUID binary will lead to privilege escalation.
 Today’s topic is about SetUID binaries that drop privileges, but leave a file they opened, well, opened.
-This creates ...
+This creates an ...

 Continue Reading